23f2000783/birthday/SPEC.md

 **Arc: find yourself → feel your colors → return to childhood joy.**

 No timers, no scores, no fail states.
 Gentle over challenging.
-Every game ends with a downloadable image (subtly marked *for Mansi · from Nishant*) she can save and share however she likes.
+Every game ends with a downloadable image (subtly marked *for She · from Nishant*) she can save and share however she likes.

 ---